aichbauer/styled-bootstrap-components/packages/styled-nav-component/README.md

 ## Why?

 This is a modular approach to use [bootstrap](https://getbootstrap.com) components for quick prototypes, as an entrypoint of your own component library, or if you need just one [bootstrap](https://getbootstrap.com) component for your application.
-To work with ease with any other libary or framework this component is build with [styled components](https://styled-components.com) and [styled-system](http://jxnblk.com/styled-system/).
+To work with ease with any other libary or framework this component is build with [styled-components](https://styled-components.com) and [styled-system](http://jxnblk.com/styled-system/).

 ## Installation